 The Marine Corps can be selective with their recruits and require higher physical standards, ASVAB scores, and medical standards when needed.
 However, during times of need and difficulty of recruiting, signing bonuses can be added as well as new enlistment programs to assist with preferred jobs (MOS) and education and training a newly signed recruit can receive if they qualify.

 The Marine Corps requires a minimum ASVAB score of 32 to enlist.
 However, over the past several years, about 70 percent of all new Marine recruits have scored a 50 or above.

 The Corps recruiting regulation only allows about five percent of their enlistees per year to join without a high school diploma.
 However, during recent years, 99 percent of new Marine recruits had a high school diploma or at least 15 college credits.
 To even be considered for a GED enlistment, an applicant must score a minimum of 50 on the on the ASVAB (your chances are much better if you score at least a 90).
 The Marine Corps is the only service which requires a waiver if you admit to any history of marijuana use.

 However, there are some crimes that will never receive waivers.
-Moral waivers for felonies are rare even during times of need but do occur on a case by case basis.
-Recently, the Marine Corps announced that it will no longer waive any criminal sexual offense, no matter what the circumstances.
+Moral waivers for felonies are rare, even during times of need, but do occur on a case by case basis.
+Recently, the Marine Corps announced that it will no longer waive any criminal sexual offense, no matter the circumstances.

 While the Marines will consider qualified prior service applicants, all non-Marine prior service enlistees must attend the full Marine Corps basic training (the Marines are the only service with this policy).